iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 and it's not hard to see that to assert decreasing objective, the multiplier on the RHS for the norm will have to be strictly less than zero, meaning that $L^{-1} > \beta$.
 The larger the Lipschitz constant, the more careful we have to be about the step size $\beta$.

 ---
+### **Sub-linear Convergence Proof**

+See [[Proximal Gradient Convergence Rate]] for a proof of the convergence rate under the same assumptions that we had been discussing.
+Without the strong convexity assumption, the convergence rate for the algorithm is $\mathcal O(1/k)$ for the optimality measure.

+---
 ### **Formulation of Proximal Gradient Descend**

 Assuming that $g(x)$ is beta smooth, meaning that it can be bounded above by a parabolic of convexity $\beta$, and let $h$ be a convex but non-smooth function.